 - Simple nephrectomy: the surgeon removes the entire kidney, but no other tissue.

 Radiation: Radiation therapy uses high-energy x-rays to kill cancer cells.
 Radiation treatment may be used to reduce the size of the tumor before surgery or after surgery to destroy any cancer cells remaining in the area.
-Learn more about radiation therapy treatments and services.

 In addition to delivering the highest quality medical care, we recognize the importance of the psychological and emotional aspects of living with a cancer diagnosis and of dealing with treatment.
 Our supportive oncology team addresses these issues in a timely manner with additional support from counselors, nurse navigators, dietitians and social service professionals.